SABR Analytics Conference

 The schedule will consist of a combination of Guest Speakers, Panels and Research Presentations — plus the unique Diamond Dollars Case Competition, in which undergraduate, graduate, and law school students from across the country analyze and present a real baseball operations decision.

-The 2015 SABR Analytics Conference will be held Thursday, March 12 through Saturday, March 14 at the Hyatt Regency Phoenix, 122 N. 2nd St., Phoenix, AZ 85004.
-Click here to book your hotel room at the special SABR group rate of $174/night (plus tax) for double occupancy.
+The 2016 SABR Analytics Conference will be held Thursday, March 10 through Saturday, March 12 at the Hyatt Regency Phoenix, 122 N. 2nd St., Phoenix, AZ 85004.
+Click here to book your hotel room at the special SABR group rate of $179/night (plus tax) for double occupancy.
 Or call (602) 252-1234 and mention that you're with the SABR Analytics Conference.

 SABR's long history in this area of baseball research, coupled with our mission of advancing the understanding and knowledge of baseball, makes us the perfect choice to coordinate and host this ground-breaking event.

-The third annual SABR Analytics Conference, presented by Major League Baseball and Bloomberg Sports, was held March 13-15, 2014, in Phoenix, Arizona.
-Check out highlights at SABR.org/analytics/2014.
+The fourth annual SABR Analytics Conference was held March 12-14, 2015, in Phoenix, Arizona.
+Check out highlights at SABR.org/analytics/2015.

 Sign up today!
-Registration for the 2015 SABR Analytics Conference is available now at the SABR Store.
-Click here to register.
+Registration for the 2016 SABR Analytics Conference is available now at the SABR Store.
+Click here to register!
 The conference is open to all baseball fans.

 Early registration rates: